 - LOTS of hills.
 Be prepared for some exercise on uneven ground.
 Babies would do best in backpacks, slings, or jogger strollers.
 We saw some families bring wagons which were good for carrying kids, apples, pumpkins, etc. – but they might be a tough trek on the hilly terrain.

 - Only portable toilets out in the apple orchard.
 Three nice restrooms: 1) near the BBQ/Store, 2) at the start of the Nature Trail before you go uphill to the Apple Stand, and 3) at the end of the Nature Trail in Oak Knoll Park.

 - You can buy food there, but just be prepared for the lines to get long after about 11:00am.
-If we did it again, I might buy food earlier and store it in my car/cooler.
+You can buy food earlier and store it in your car/cooler.
 Or just bring a big picnic lunch to enjoy down in the park or on the expansive lawn.

 More posts on Oak Glen:

 - Oak Glen Preserve Children’s Nature Trail – The Wildlands Conservancy